jonathanfrennert/epidemic-sim/README.md

 # Simple Epidemic Model
+## By Jonathan Gustafsson Frennert and Alexandra Purcarea

 Epidemic simulations visualised in a JavaFX GUI to show the impact of different spread prevention policies.

 ## Inspirations